 My Literature for Literacy initiative – Fundraiser Completed at $1563

 From a young age, I have been an avid reader, eager to explore other writers’ stories and eventually create my own.
 Being proficient in 3 languages has allowed me to follow my passion and appreciate literature through the lens of different cultures.
 I speak from the heart when I say that reading has molded my identity and experience, as well as my development as an author.
 For several years I have been a writer-contributor for our school newspaper, as well as a keen participant in local projects aimed at improving literacy and reading skills.
-My favourite recent experience would be helping a seven-year-old student improve her reading out loud as part of a school-wide initiative – the pure joy she expressed at being able to progress from thin books with big letters to longer narratives was infectious!
+My favourite recent experience would be helping a seven-year-old student improve her reading out loud as part of a school-wide initiative – as cliché as it may sound, the pure joy she expressed at being able to progress from thin books with big letters to longer narratives was absolutely irresistible!

 Yet, as I researched literacy further beyond my home country, I was left shocked by how low literacy and education rates are in many corners of the world, even now in the 21st century.
 Through my effort to fully understand the problem, I found Room to Read – a non-profit committed to solving global illiteracy.

 As a young author, I am fully invested in advancing the goal of improving literacy and education in any way I possibly can.
 I have hence pledged and subsequently donated 100% of all first-year proceeds from the sales of my debut novel Waterdown to Room to Read through my fundraising page:

 While my own contributions to the fundraiser have been concluded, I would like to offer warm thanks for every donation to Room to Read within this initiative, anonymous and otherwise!
 Together, as of January 2021, we have collected $1563 for this cause – surpassing my first modest goal of $1000.
 This is more than I personally could have hoped for and a major win for literacy development, in spite of the many challenges we have faced in the past year as a society.